mpg-age-bioinformatics/flaski/README.md

 # Flaski

-Flaski is a flask based collection of web apps for life-sciences.
+Flaski is a flask based collection of web apps for life sciences.

 ![flaski](/pyflaski/Flaski.Readme.1.png)